pnp/cli-microsoft365/README.md

 ## Usage

->Before logging in, you should create a custom Entra Identity.
+>Before logging in, you should create a custom Microsoft Entra application registration.
 Use the `m365 setup` command or refer to the [Using your own Microsoft Entra identity](https://pnp.github.io/cli-microsoft365/user-guide/using-own-identity/) guide.

 Use the `login` command to start the Device Code login flow to authenticate with your Microsoft 365 tenant.